 1. Workman Training the Best Dog Ever Book

-- Step-by-step daily plan
+- Five-week program: Step-by-step daily routines

-- Easy to follow at home
+- Easy for families to use

 - Requires daily commitment